rajeski/Explore_US_Bikeshare_Data/README.md

 - what hour;
 - what month;
 - what route; and/or,
-- weekday is the most popular.
+- weekday is the most popular for customers to utilize this service?

 ### These and other related results have practical purposes for inventory control and promotional campaigns to potentially increasing overall bikeshare rentals or supporting other business-related activities.